hbctraining/Training-modules/IntroR_ggplot2/lessons/01_Intro-to-R.md

 ## Learning Objectives

-* Describe what R and RStudio are.
+* Describe R and RStudio.
 * Interact with R using RStudio.
-* Use the various components of RStudio.
+* Use the various features of RStudio.

 ## What is R?